cefjoeii/mern-crud/README.md

 npm install
 ```

-Run the development server for React.
+Run the *development server* for React.
+It will listen on port 4200.
 ```
 npm start
 ```